TrDA-hab/Projects/DC_motor/README.md

 ### How to use it:
  - You must add support for Shutter in my_user_config.h file.
- - Run the commands in the console (you must first configure the GPIO!):
+ - Run commands in the console to test the motor (you must first configure the GPIO!):
     `ShutterMode 1`   // Enabling "Shutter mode 1"
     `ShutterOpenDuration 2`   // Shutter opening time = 2 seconds
     `ShutterCloseDuration 2`  // Shutter closing time = 2 seconds